-- The student should first attempt to resolve the grading issue directly with the assigned course instructor. - b.
-Should a student be unable to resolve the grading issues directly with the instructor, he/she may submit the Request for Academic Appeal (https://walshcentral.etrieve.cloud/#/form) online. - c.
-The Academic Appeal Request must be submitted no later than 2 calendar weeks after the release of final grades.
-Requests submitted after this deadline will not be reviewed. - i.
-Students must include the rationale behind the grade appeal. - d.
-Once the request has been submitted with any supporting documents, it will be routed to the division chair or program director for review. - The departmental figure above will review the request submitted from both the student and faculty point of view before determining an appropriate solution. - 1.
-Should the departmental figure determine a grade change is appropriate and necessary, he/she must identify this on the Academic Appeal Request while completing their review.
-The new grade to be assigned will be identified by this departmental figure.
+- The student should first attempt to resolve the grading issue or academic decision directly with the assigned course instructor. - b.
+Should a student be unable to resolve the grading issue or academic decision directly with the instructor, an Academic Appeal Request must be submitted no later than two calendar weeks after the release of final grades or the academic decision.
+Requests submitted after this deadline will not be reviewed. - Students must include the rationale behind the grade or academic decision appeal. - c.
+The request must be submitted with all supporting documentation to the division chair or program director. - i.
+The departmental figure above will review the appeal. - Should the departmental figure determine a grade or academic decision change is appropriate and necessary, the outcome will be communicated to the student.

-- e.
-After the division chair or program director reviews the request, the form will be routed automatically to the appropriate school dean. - i.
-The school dean is responsible for verifying the appropriateness of the proposed new grade, as determined by the division chair or program director.
-Should the proposed new grade be approved by the school dean, the form will be routed to the Office of the Registrar for final review and processing.
-The decision of the school dean is final. - f.
-The Office of the Registrar is responsible for processing grade changes that result from an approved Academic Appeal Request.
+- d.
+After the division chair or program director reviews the request, the school dean is responsible for verifying the appropriateness of the decision. - e.
+If the student chooses to appeal the division chair or program director's decision, he/she may appeal to the School Dean no later than two weeks following the decision or the division chair or program director. - f.
+The final decision of the School Dean is considered final. - g.
+The Office of the Registrar is responsible for processing grade changes and academic decision updates that result from an approved Academic Appeal Request.